Zé Ricardo: Botafogo

 On 4 August 2018, Zé Ricardo was appointed manager of Botafogo still in his native state, in the place of fired Marcos Paquetá.
 On 12 April 2019, after being knocked out of the year's Copa do Brasil by Série C side Juventude, he was sacked.

 Fortaleza

 On 12 August 2019, Zé Ricardo replaced Rogério Ceni at the helm of Fortaleza, still in the first division.
 On 27 September, however, he was relieved from his duties, with Ceni subsequently taking his place.

 Internacional

 On 21 October 2019, Zé Ricardo was announced as manager of Internacional until the end of the year.

 Qatar SC

 After leaving Internacional, Zé Ricardo spent a year in Italy studying, and was appointed manager of Qatar SC on 14 June 2021.
 On 29 September, after only five matches, he was sacked.

 Vasco da Gama return

 On 4 December 2021, Zé Ricardo returned to Vasco da Gama after being named manager of the club for the 2022 campaign.
 On 5 June 2022, he resigned.

+Shimizu S-Pulse

+Following the dismissal of Hiroaki Hiraoka in the middle of the 2022 J1 League season, Zé Ricardo was appointed manager of Shimizu S-Pulse.
+However, he was unable to help them survive in the top flight and they were relegated to the J2 League.

+Shimizu also started the 2023 season very poorly, winning none of their first seven games, scoring only four goals in the process.
+On 3 April 2023, it was announced that Zé Ricardo's contract with the club had been mutually terminated.

+Cruzeiro

+On 5 September 2023, Zé Ricardo returned to his home country, after being announced at Cruzeiro in the top tier.
+He was dismissed on 12 November, with the club in the relegation zone.

+Goiás

+On 25 December 2023, Zé Ricardo was named head coach of Goiás for the upcoming season.
+He left on a mutual agreement on 25 March 2024, after being knocked out of the 2024 Copa Verde.

+Criciúma

+On 18 December 2024, Zé Ricardo was appointed Criciúma head coach.
+The following 6 May, he was sacked.